 To prevent equipment failures from happening, we firstly do design calculations.
 The design purpose is providing the equipment with reasonable safety factors against typical/dominant operational loads.
 In fact, the design stage uses a simplified abstraction of operating conditions to predict and build in a certain margin of the equipment load bearing capacity with reference to the chosen simplified load cases.

-The main issue with this approach is the limited number of loads considered, and the typically static formulation of the loads.
+The main issue with this approach is the limited number of loads considered, and the typically static (e.g. constant) definition of the loads.
 In reality, most ‘live’ operating loads are fluctuating in time, which fact is responsible for a time dependency of real operational damage mechanisms.

 Yes and No. Design calculations don’t ever aim including all operating loads, as this is not practically feasible.
 Predicting load spectra is unlikely to be precise enough to describe the future damage progress confidently.
 Next figure shows an operational stress spectrum as measured.
 Could we predict that in design?
 Alas, it is possible, but very unlikely.

 Assessments of the Reality